 Dogs—and even cats!—have been known to keep sailors company on the open water.
 I’ve been the proud parent of both and love having their companionship with me whenever I get the chance.

-1. Getting Your Pet Acclimated
+Step 1: Get Your Pet Acclimated

 First, you’ll want to introduce your pet to the boat before going out.